Win up to £3,000 in our Anniversary Raffle! Buy a ticket, be a life saver.

 What we need and why and how long is it kept

-We collect your name, contact details and information relating to the incident or accident, including injuries sustained, so we can comply with reporting procedures.
+For incident or accidents reported to us, we collect your name, contact details and information relating to the incident or accident, including injuries sustained, so we can comply with reporting procedures.
 We may also keep records of follow-up enquiries we have with you and notes relating to an investigation as part of the reporting procedure.

 Records relating to safeguarding incidents are kept for up to 30 years from the date that the record was made.